 Yes, I like trains.
 I can’t help myself.
 I’ve been fascinated by them for as long as I can remember.
 It’s a hobby that pulls together all sorts of things I enjoy—not just the technical side, but also my artistic side.
-There’s something about building and running a railroad that’s both rewarding and creative.
+There’s something about building and running a model railroad that’s both rewarding and creative.

 I used to have a layout I was really into, but back in 2007, life threw a bit of a curveball.
 Lightning struck our home, and the room where I had my trains set up took a direct hit.
 The fire that followed wiped out pretty much everything—model trains I’d been collecting for years, including some Lionel models from when I was a kid.
 That hit me hard.
 I lost a lot of passion for the hobby after that.